fieldtrip/website/reference/qsubcellfun.md

    qstat
    qstat -an1
    qstat -Q
- comands on the linux command line.
+ comands on the Linux command line.
 To delete jobs from the Torque batch queue and to abort already running jobs, you can use qdel <jobnumber>
    qdel all